duarteocarmo/boilerplate/README.md

 # Duarte's boilerplate

-This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template I use to kickstart python projects.
+This is a [cookiecutter 🍪](https://github.com/cookiecutter/cookiecutter) template I use to kickstart python projects.

 'Cause writing boilerplate is boring.